 Hiking together also gets them ready to do liberty type activities I like to throw in for variety and mental health.
 They learn to watch my body language and how I move.
 After a couple of weeks of just hiking 3 days a week, my donkeys can tell when I’m slowing down, speeding up or backing up before I even say the cue word most of the time.
 They already know how I move and are used to watching me for what I will do next.

 My donkeys need to drive (or ride) all over our farm.
 So all my donkeys need to be desensitized to my husbands’ pigs and our dogs that live on the lower side of the farm.

 Walking and jogging by the pigs, giving treats and praise gets them over the pigs and dogs quickly.
 I feel like if they can be desensitized to pigs they can get over anything!

 We also approach the horse trailer, the trucks and other objects that may seem sketchy to a donkey.

-To be able to focus on how long I’m doing an interval I need a timer.
+To focus on how long I’m doing an interval, I need a timer.
 I use Gym Boss app.
 It is FREE! and you can set it however you want.
 You can also play music while it’s running if you want.
 I highly recommend it Gym Boss App.
 It’s available for apple or google play.

 Once that becomes easier I might up it to 30 seconds trot/30seconds walk.
 Then 40 seconds trot/20 seconds walk.
 And so on.
 Then I’ll readjust to maybe 50 seconds trot/30 seconds walk.

-This is a good program for getting your donkey back in shape for driving or riding after a lazy winter or time off too!
+This is an excellent program for getting your donkey back in shape for driving or riding after a lazy winter or time off too!